 \section{Motivation Study}

-~ Beam size is a critical hyper-parameter in beam search, the fundamental algorithm for patch generation in LLM-based APR.
-In this section, we evaluate the impact of beam size on the effectiveness and memory efficiency of LLM-based APR techniques using LLMs with 1B to 7B parameters.
-While prior studies~\cite{jiang2021cure, lutellier2020coconut, xia2022less, wei2023copiloting} showed that a substantial beam size is needed for optimal performance for APR, our experiments reveal that increasing the beam size unduly hinders memory efficiency and subsequently degrades the performance of LLM-based APR even on state-of-the-art hardware.
-This motivates a new search algorithm, which we propose in Section~\ref{sec:approach}, to improve the efficiency and effectiveness of LLM-based APR.
-We structure our empirical study with the following two research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ$_1$}: \textbf{How does beam size affect memory efficiency of LLM-based APR?} We measure VRAM usage and the frequency of out-of-memory crashes in LLM-based APR techniques with different beam sizes to understand the impact of this parameter on memory efficiency.
+~ Beam size is a critical hyperparameter in beam search, the fundamental algorithm for patch generation in LLM-based APR.
+In this section, we evaluate the impact of beam size on the effectiveness and memory efficiency of LLM-based APR techniques using LLMs.
+Although prior studies~\cite{jiang2021cure, lutellier2020coconut, xia2022less, wei2023copiloting} showed that a substantial beam size is needed for optimal APR performance, our experiments reveal that increasing the beam size unduly hinders memory efficiency and subsequently degrades the performance of LLM-based APR, even on state-of-the-art hardware.

+\textbf{RQ$_1$}: \textbf{How does beam size affect memory efficiency of the LLM-based APR?} We measure the use of VRAM and the frequency of out-of-memory crashes in the LLM-based APR techniques with different beam sizes to understand the impact of this parameter on memory efficiency.
 We selected beam sizes of 10, 25, 50, 100, and 200, as these are common in prior works~\cite{ye2022neural, xia2023aprllm, xia2022less, zhu2021syntax}.
-We did not go beyond beam size of 200 due to hardware constraints. \item \textbf{RQ$_2$}: \textbf{How does beam size affect the effectiveness of LLM-based APR?} We investigate the impact of beam size on the effectiveness of 5 LLM-based APR techniques by measuring the number of plausible patches.
-Similarly to RQ$_1$, we also selected beam sizes of 10, 25, 50, 100, and 200. \end{itemize}
+We do not go beyond a beam size of 200 due to hardware constraints.

+\textbf{RQ$_2$}: \textbf{How does beam size affect the effectiveness of LLM-based APR?} We investigate the impact of beam size on the effectiveness of five LLM-based APR techniques by measuring the number of plausible patches.
+Similarly to RQ$_1$, we also selected beam sizes of 10, 25, 50, 100, and 200.
-For both research questions, we also examine the impact of memory reduction techniques, as described in Section~\ref{sec:memory_reduction}, on our findings.